aric-chan/CoffeeTastingPlatform/README.md

 - You can save the state of my application by pressing the "save purchase log" or "save review log" in "HomeTab".
 - You can reload the state of my application by pressing the "load purchase log" or "load review log" in "HomeTab".

-## Phase 4: Task 2
+## Sample output upon exiting program
-- Below are the sample logevent message printed on Console when closing GUI
+- Below are the sample log event message printed on Console when closing GUI
   -     Print log before exit
         Sun Mar 31 19:17:43 PDT 2024
         BrewNote of BeanID 1 added to BrewNote List